attaris978/web-sprint-challenge-build-a-web-api/README.md

 4. Understand and explain the use of Express Routers.
 Express's Router class allows for modularity (and thereby scalability) of servers.
 It allows for a section of api endpoints to be managed together with its own middleware and then exported to the server as a form of middleware for the server.
 5. Describe tooling used to manually test the correctness of an API.
+There are myriad options for testing an API.
+My preferred method is using the developer console in my web browser and writing out fetch requests.
+It's the form with which I am most familiar, and it's a moment's work to throw together a request for testing that can be tweaked with a few keyboard strokes to test different endpoints.
+HTTPie offers another great CLI option.
+PostMan offers a large number of added features.